Age needs one voice. Now it has:

 Help the Aged in England.

-If you look after your partner, or a relative or friend who needs help because they are ill or disabled, then you are a carer.
+If you look after your partner, a relative or friend who needs help because they're ill or disabled, then you are a carer.
 The main welfare benefit for carers is called Carer's Allowance.
-You get £59.75 a week.

-If you are under pension age, you will also get National Insurance credits each week towards your pension.
+If you're under pension age, you'll also get National Insurance credits each week towards your pension.

-Carer's Allowance may not be paid if you are receiving a State Pension or certain other benefits.
-However‚ it may be a good idea to apply anyway because you could get extra Pension Credit and/or Housing Benefit.
+Carer's Allowance may not be paid if you're receiving a State Pension or certain other benefits, but it's still worth claiming because you could get extra Pension Credit and/or Housing Benefit.

-If you're claiming Universal Credit, you may be able to get an extra amount because of your caring role, without having to apply for Carer's Allowance.
+If you're claiming Universal Credit, you may be able to get an extra amount because of your caring role without having to apply for Carer's Allowance.
 This is known as a carer element.
-However, if you are ill or disabled, you will only be entitled to a carer element or a disability element - not both.
+However, if you're ill or disabled, you'll only be entitled to a carer element or a disability element - not both.

 Carer’s Allowance can sometimes continue for short periods if you or the person you care for goes into hospital, or if you have a break from caring.

 If you claim Carer's Allowance, state benefits paid to the person you look after can sometimes be reduced.
 Before making a claim, contact your local Age UK or call Age UK Advice on 0800 169 65 65.

 Call the Carer's Allowance Unit on 0845 608 4321 (textphone: 0845 604 5312) to request a claim form.

 You can also download a form or make a claim online on Gov.UK.